 7 Ways to Encourage Positive Behaviour in your Dog

 If you have just welcomed a furry member in your family, training them is most probably the first task in order.
-When training dogs is believed to be challenging, the right tricks and techniques can help you take a smooth ride in the journey of training your dog to be polite and well-mannered friend.
+When training dogs is believed to be challenging, the right tricks and techniques can help you take a smooth ride in the journey of training your dog to be a polite and well-mannered friend.

 Training your dog need not be difficult for you or painful for your dog.
 You can easily train your dog by establishing a positive reinforcement technique, which is based on giving rewards i.e. treats or verbal praise on their appropriate behaviour to increase the likelihood of repeating the positive behaviour in future.
 The concept is based on a positive relationship between behaviour and consequences.
 Following are some of the infallible ways that will help you encourage positive behaviour in your dog.